Meet the individuals who are helping make Inspired Teaching a reality.

 Rhonda T. Humphries

-Rhonda is a Social Studies Teacher at Woodrow Wilson Senior High School in Washington, DC.
+Rhonda is a BLISS Teacher Leader and a Social Studies Teacher at Woodrow Wilson Senior High School in Washington, DC.
 Rhonda teaches 9th and 12th grade World History I and DC History.

 Ali Hurewitz is a graduate of Haverford College and Georgetown Law Center.
 She left her law practice behind to stay home with her young children and earned her CDA after becoming enthralled with early childhood education at her children’s preschool.
 She taught three- and four-year olds for several years at Temple Sinai Nursery School, and continues to consult there as she works toward her masters’ degree in Early Childhood Leadership at the Bank Street College of Education.
 Ali is excited to work with Inspired Teaching to support the growth and development of enthusiastic, committed, and well-trained teachers in Washington, DC.

-Eugene Imas is the Program and Outreach Officer at the Center for Eurasian, Russian and East European Studies (CERES) at Georgetown University.
+Eugene Imas is a BLISS content expert.
+Eugene is the Program and Outreach Officer at the Center for Eurasian, Russian and East European Studies (CERES) at Georgetown University.
 He received his Masters degree from CERES in 2011.
 Eugene was born in St. Petersburg, Russia (then known as Leningrad, Soviet Union), and his family emigrated to the US in 1989.
 Eugene served in the Peace Corps and spent two years as the American Studies Center Coordinator at Naryn State University in the country of Kyrgyzstan in Central Asia.

 Carmen is an artist and visual arts educator.
 She has been teaching in the DC Public Schools system since 2001.
 She has a BA in Graphic Design from Hampton University and a MFA in Electronic Studio Art from Howard University.
 Carmen teaches at Truesdell Education Campus, grades K-8, and at Ballou STAY, an alternative high school.